markwylde/just-tap/README.md

 # just-tap
 A simple [tap](https://testanything.org) test runner that can be used in any client/server javascript app.

+> **Archived**
+>
+> I'm archiving the project as it's now basically built into nodejs, and on npmjs too.
+>
+> The only difference is it doesn't have plan.
+>
+> If you want plan, look at my [assert-plan](https://github.com/markwylde/assert-plan) project.

 ## Installation
 ```
 npm install --save-dev just-tap